bilken/Flog/readme.txt

             See example/flog.h for a full example.
             See simple/simple.c for a minimal example.

-        Disable run-time configuration
+    Dynamic configuration

-            To disable run-time configurations -- if only compile-time configurations are desired -- define FLOG_STATIC.
+        If dynamic configuration is not desired, define FLOG_STATIC.
         When used, FLOG_ARGS_LIST_ITEMs must only use the 'ON' configuration.
         See static/static.cpp for an example.

-    Dynamic configuration

-        If FLOG_STATIC is not defined, two extra steps are required:
+        If dynamic configuration is desired, two extra steps are required:
-        a) At the start of main (before using logging), set the default log levels by calling flog_init().
+        a) At the start of main (before using logging), set the default run-time log levels by calling flog_init().
         b) In one of your source files, include flog/flog.c after including
             $flogHeader.
+Alternatively, modify flog.c to include the necessary $flogHeader and build/link that with your project.

         Lastly, invoke flog_interact_s() as needed to adjust Flog dynamic configurations.